-Administration of IGDI assessments generally involves conducting a 6-minute play session with the child involving a familiar adult as play partner with play centered around the toys that are standardized for each specific IGDI.
-The session should take place in a relatively sheltered, but convenient setting with few distractions present.
+Administering an IGDI assessment involves conducting a 6-minute play session with the child and a familiar adult who is the play partner.
+Play focuses on the toys that are standardized for each IGDI measure.
+The session should take place in a relatively sheltered, but convenient, setting with few distractions.

-During the session the play partner follows the child’s lead during play and comments on the child’s actions and words to encourage the child’s communication.
-Assessors do not take the lead, rather they support with encouragement the child.
+During the play session, the play partner follows the child’s lead and comments on the child’s words and actions in order to encourage the child’s engagement.
+The play partner should follow the child’s lead during the session.